 - a new SNMP message format,

-- Security for Messages, and
+- Security for Messages,

-- Access Control.
+- Access Control, and

+- Remote configuration of SNMP parameters.

 Other SNMP Frameworks, i.e., other configurations of implemented subsystems, are expected to also be consistent with this architecture.

 3. Elements of the Architecture